Imcollins/bank-of-flatiron/README.md

 #### By collins Kipngeno

 ## Description
-It's a webpage that shows activities  Bank of Flatiron.
+It's a webpage that shows Royal Bank of Flatiron activities.

 ## Installation
 You use git clone to be able to download the documents in the GitHub